leandromoreira/digital_video_introduction/README.md

 A gentle introduction to video technology, although it's aimed at software developers / engineers, we want to make it easy **for anyone to learn**.
 This idea was born during a [mini workshop for newcomers to video technology](https://docs.google.com/presentation/d/17Z31kEkl_NGJ0M66reqr9_uTG6tI5EDDVXpdPKVuIrs/edit#slide=id.p).

-The goal is to introduce some digital video subjects with **simple texts, lots of visual elements and practical examples** when is possible, and make this knowledge available everywhere.
-Please, feel free to correct, suggest and improve it.
+The goal is to introduce some digital video concepts with a **simple vocabulary, lots of visual elements and practical examples** when possible, and make this knowledge available everywhere.
+Please, feel free to send corrections, suggestions and improve it.

 There will be **hands-on** sections which require you to have **docker installed** and this repository cloned.